Professor James Pickering

 Pedagogical research.
 My research interests are mainly focused on evaluating the efficacy of technology-based learning resources, and how this information can be used to develop evidence-based healthcare curricula.
 Using a range of methodologies, such as quantitative, qualitative and systematic reviews, I have worked collaboratively on a range of projects that draw on my scholarship model of integrating practitioner-based research and curriculum design.
 Examples of this include the use of effective instructional design theory to support learner gain with technology-based resources; the effective use of social media on test anxiety and assessment outcomes; and the role of massive open online course on campus-based undergraduate students and postgraduate healthcare professionals.
 Most recently, I have developed a novel mixed reality neuroanatomy teaching resource with colleagues from the Aristotle University of Thessaloniki in Greece.

-Here is the video of a recent TedX talk on Technology and Higher Education
+Here is the video of a recent TedX talk on Technology and Higher Education:

 Evaluation framework.
 This critical advocacy of technology within higher education has led to the development of a holistic evaluation framework.
 This framework enables the critical reflection and appraisal of technology–based learning resources to support their wider integration and allows for the nuance of confounding variables that educational research often encounters.
 By utilising user experience analysis, randomised control trials, longitudinal assessment of impact, and cost-benefit analyses, meaningful evidence is obtained to support the effective deployment of such resources.
 You can access the paper here.

 Creator and host of the Anatomy Education Podcast.
 A weekly podcast that interviews leading anatomists, educators, and authors from around the globe on the latest developments and best practice in anatomy education.
 With over 50 podcasts released, notable guests include: Professor Paul Kirschner from Open University (Netherlands) on educational research, Dr Polly Husman from Indiana University (USA) on Myth Busting Learning Styles, and Professor Claudia Krebs from University of British Columbia (Canada) on the use of virtual reality in higher education.
 The podcast has recorded over 15,000 downloads since September 2017 and receives sponsorship from the American Association of Anatomists, Adam Rouilly, the International Association of Medical Science Educators and Primal Pictures.
 Website: anatomypodcast.co.uk; Twitter handle: @AnatEducPodcast.